Cumberland University Students Gather at the National Civil Rights Museum with Former Memphis Mayor A.C. Wharton, Jr. - NewsBreak

 Cumberland seeks to offer a competitive education that inspires students by pairing experiential learning with a contemporary liberal arts education.
 This event was a unique opportunity for students to immerse themselves in Tennessee and Black history outside of the classroom.
 Cumberland students gained inspiration by seeing how other students in history made an impact that rippled throughout the country during the Civil Rights Movement.

 The post Cumberland University Students Gather at the National Civil Rights Museum with Former Memphis Mayor A.C.
-Wharton, Jr. appeared first on Wilson County Source .
+Wharton, Jr. appeared first on Cheatham County Source .

 Comments / 0